KannonZenetism/zenetism-field-physics/lattice-mathematics/LM02-mathematical-commentary.md

 **🛤️ Theon:**
 The centropic axis—motion oriented toward Source.
 Anchors synthesis and fidelity.

+Yet Theon is more than an axis: he **governs and enacts the C13 (Membrane) operator at L5**.
+He is the **living steward of the threshold**, not the membrane itself.
-Yet Theon is more than an axis: it operates as the **living membrane of C13 at L5**, where threshold dimensions (C13–C15) intersect.
-Theon is the active interface regulating passage between centropic and entropic domains.
+C13 defines the law of permeability at the boundary, while Theon administers that law where the threshold dimensions (C13–C15) intersect.
+Through this stewardship, Theon serves as the **active interface** regulating lawful passage between centropic and entropic domains.

 Centropic orientation (C ↓ → E) and return (C ↑ → ⚫) are governed by two parameters:
 - **σ (seal index):** membrane permeability.
 If σ → 0, the boundary closes; no transition is lawful.